Whole Wheat Chocolate Chip Cookies

 Yes, perfect Whole Wheat Chocolate Chip Cookies do exist!
 These cookies are made with healthier, real food ingredients but turn out soft and delicious.
 Husband and kid approved.

-Another great thing about this recipe is the simplicity.
 Check out the ingredients you will need.

-- White whole wheat flour (This wheat variety is very important.
-More on that below.)
+- White whole wheat flour – This wheat variety is very important.
+More on that below.

 Why Is White Whole Wheat Flour So Important?